KieMerr17/PP4-Mr-Ts-Pies/README.md

 10. As a User i can log in to my account so that i can make a booking or leave comments
 11. As a User i can see login status so that i know if i am logged in or not
 12. As a User i can view the sites news articles so that I can learn more information, read articles
-13. As a User i can Create Read Update and Delete my comments on articles so that i can connect with the site owner
+13. As a User i can Create Read and Delete my comments on articles so that i can connect with the site owner
 15. As a User i can not book an event in the past so that my booking remains valid
 16. As a User i can view news articles page-by-page so that the screen isn't crowded with information